 (Tuesdays, Wednesdays, Thursdays only when openings available; 9 a.m.–3:30 p.m.)

 Assist in the cataloging and filing of all books and periodicals.
-Work on special projects as they are needed and provide visitors with assistance in locating information.
+Work on special projects as needed and provide visitors with assistance in locating information.

 (Monday–Friday; 10:30 a.m.–5:30 p.m.)